23.10 Binary vs. Library Crates

 , etc.

-Cargo will build the library and all specified binaries.
-This pattern is common for crates that provide both a reusable library API and a command-line tool interface.
+Cargo will build the library crate and all specified binary crates within the package.
+This pattern is common for packages that provide both a reusable library API and a command-line tool interface (as separate crates within the same package).